asayers/lastpass-importer/README.md

 script doesn't like HTML.

 Now, [download](https://raw.github.com/asayers/lastpass-importer/master/lastpass_importer.rb) the importer script and make it executable (`chmod +x lastpass_importer.rb`).
 Fire up a terminal and run the importer script, passing the file you saved as an argument.
-It sould look something like this:
+It should look something like this:
 ```
 ./lastpass_importer.rb path/to/passwords_file
 ```